blackmetaldart/JS-WEATHER-APP/README.md

 # WEATHER-APP

-### AN APPLICATION THAT USES ZIP CODES TO DISPLAY THE CURRENT WEATHER
+### A CLIENT-SIDE APPLICATION THAT USES A FOREIGN API TO ACCESS INFORMATION ABOUT THE CURRENT WEATHER USING ZIP CODES.

 ### DESCRIPTION
 A browser-based application that uses a foreign api to access information about the current weather based on zip codes.